Date: 7th September 2013

 Location: Burton-upon-Trent, Staffordshire

-My twentieth stadium of 2013 was on Saturday 7th September 2013 at the Pirelli Stadium in Burton-upon-Trent, Staffordshire.
+My twentieth new ground of 2013 was on Saturday 7th September at the Pirelli Stadium in Burton-upon-Trent, Staffordshire.
 The match was Burton Albion vs. Oxford United in Football League Two.

 The Pirelli Stadium is in the north-east part of the town and sits next to the a Pirelli factory.
 The ground was built on the site of the company's former sports and social club with the land donated to the club in exchange for the stadium naming rights.
 The venue sits 1.3 miles from Burton-on-Trent railway station and has been home to Burton Albion since 2005 when they left their former home of Eton Park.